acafiero/sports-project2/README.md

 Outsourced from fivethirtyeight; utilizes a handful of metrics but we narrow it down to possessions, total minutes played, WAR, RAPTOR, Pace Impact, PREDATOR and On/Off score

 ## Methods:
 Cleaned the data, removed a lot of unncessary features and averaged out all the stats of each player, then removed any prospect that had any negative stats.
+Created new category called Next WAR that would help us predict and cluster our potential assets together.

 ## Results: